schollz/miditocv/README.md

 [![CI/CD](https://github.com/schollz/miditocv/actions/workflows/build.yml/badge.svg)](https://github.com/schollz/miditocv/actions/workflows/build.yml) [![Latest](https://img.shields.io/github/v/release/schollz/miditocv?color=brightgreen&label=Release)](https://github.com/schollz/miditocv/releases/latest)

-there are eight scenes. each scene is selected by holding down any of the eight buttons for >2 second.
+there are eight scenes. each scene is selected by TBD.

 each scene has eight outputs. each output can be configured to a different mode. modes are selected holding `shift` and pressing one of the eight buttons.